Chatterino/chatterino2/src/providers/twitch/api/README.md

 ## Kraken (V5)

-We use a bunch of Kraken (V5) in Chatterino2.
+We use few Kraken endpoints in Chatterino2.

 ### Get Cheermotes